 “This is My body, Which is for you.” —1 Corinthians 11:24

-Jesus "humbled Himself" (Phil 2:8).
+Jesus “humbled Himself” (Phil 2:8).
 He emptied Himself of the glory He shared with the Father in heaven (Jn 17:5).
-He stooped down to caress and wash the sandaled, road-dusty feet of those who would shortly abandon, betray, and deny Him (Jn 13:5).
+He stooped down to caress and wash the sandal-clad, road-dusty feet of those who would shortly betray, abandon, and deny Him (Jn 13:5).
 He set aside His glory and took on the appearance of bread and wine to become one body with us.
-In His eucharistic body, given for us (1 Cor 11:24), He humbly became one with us who have participated in crucifying Him through our sins (Catechism, 598).
+In His Eucharistic Body, given for us (1 Cor 11:24), He humbly became one with us who have participated in crucifying Him through our sins (Catechism of the Catholic Church, 598).
 He became even more humble by greatly and gladly desiring to do all these things (Lk 22:15) for us, His beloved.

-When you receive Jesus' eucharistic body and blood at Mass today, receive His humility.
-Humble yourself in the sight of the Lord (1 Pt 5:6), and receive the total humility of the greatest Lover.
+When you receive Jesus’ Eucharistic Body and Blood at Mass today, receive His humility.
+Humble yourself in the sight of the Lord (1 Pt 5:6) and embrace the total humility of the greatest Lover.

 Prayer: Jesus, You gave Your body for me.
 I give my body to You.